 It is a truly special river, and it has a special place in my heart.
 I hope we have a chance to show it to you.

 The Salt begins 150 miles east of Phoenix high in the White Mountains, draining melting snow off of 11403’ Baldy peak, Arizona’s second highest mountain.
 Below the peak the White and the Black rivers merge to form the Salt, the largest river entirely within Arizona.
-From there the river tumbles through the Fort Apache and San Carlos Indian Reservations and into Tonto national forest and the 32,100-acre Salt River Canyon Wilderness.
+From there the river tumbles through the lands of the White Mountain Apache Tribe and San Carlos Indian Reservation and into Tonto National Forest and the 32,100-acre Salt River Canyon Wilderness.
 Along the way it cuts through the transition zone between the Colorado Plateau and the Basin and Range Region, exposing 1.4 million year old granite, some of the oldest rocks in North America.

 Very few rivers still flow through the Saguaro forests of the Sonoran desert, and the wilderness section of the Salt is the only one with raftable flows and whitewater.
 The trip begins in oak and juniper woodlands and then cuts through rugged mountains dotted with stately saguaros and past meadows carpeted with blooming purple, yellow, red, and white cactus and desert flowers.
 Side creeks regularly enter with cool shaded pools, waterfalls, and slot canyons and washes to explore.
 Seeing the Sonoran desert by river in all its spring glory is an incredible experience.